lechnerc77/azd-compatibility-azure-function/README.md

 ### Installation/Update

 Last time the upgrade of the `azd` CLI on Windows was a bit bumpy.
 I guess that was due to the move towards the MSI based installation for Windows.
 This was indeed a bug and it was fixed with this release.
 So as usual the upgrade of the CLI version went smooth without any hazel.
-I used the Powershell command described on the GitHb Readme of the `azd` CLI to do the upgrade.
+I used the PowerShell command described on the GitHub README.md of the `azd` CLI to do the upgrade.

-You can now also use `winget` or for MacOs users `brew` to install and upgrade your CLI.
+You can now also use `winget` or `brew` for MacOS users to install and upgrade your CLI.
 I did not try that out, as I personally still did not manage to use one single package manager on Windows.
-Up to now I always needed to use Chocolatey complementing `winget` due to missing packages - I did not check lately, I live with the "instalation mayhem" I am used to.
+Up to now I always needed to use Chocolatey complementing `winget` due to missing packages - I did not check lately, I live with the "installation mayhem" I am used to.

 ### The login experience